opensearch-project/k-NN/TRIAGING.md

 ### What if my issue is critical to OpenSearch operations, do I have to wait for the bi-weekly meeting for it to be addressed?

-All new issues for the [k-NN](https://github.com/opensearch-project/k-NN/issues?q=is%3Aissue+is%3Aopen+label%3Auntriaged) repo and [neural-search](https://github.com/opensearch-project/neural-search/issues?q=is%3Aissue+is%3Aopen+-label%3Atriaged) repo are reviewed daily to check for critical issues which require immediate triaging.
+All new issues for the [k-NN](https://github.com/opensearch-project/k-NN/issues?q=is%3Aissue+is%3Aopen+label%3Auntriaged) repo are reviewed daily to check for critical issues which require immediate triaging.
 If an issue relates to a severe concern for OpenSearch operation, it will be triaged by a maintainer mid-week.
 You can still come to discuss an issue at the following meeting even if it has already been triaged during the week.

 ### Is this where I should bring up potential security vulnerabilities?